defenseunicorns/pepr/docs/OnSchedule.md

 # OnSchedule

 The `OnSchedule` feature allows you to schedule and automate the execution of specific code at predefined intervals or schedules.
 This feature is designed to simplify recurring tasks and can serve as an alternative to traditional CronJobs.
+This code is designed to be run at the top level on a Capability, not within a function like `When`.

 ## Usage